mydea/actions-ember-testing/README.md

 # actions-ember-testing

-Sets up Node, Yarn, as well as problem matchers for Ember tests to get a nicer output for errors.
+Sets up problem matchers for Ember tests to get a nicer output for errors.

 ## What does it do

-* Installs Node.js (10.x by default, configurable)
-* Installs Yarn (latest by default, configurable)
 * Setup problem matchers for nicer error output for:
   * eslint
   * typescript